johnnolan/wild-magic-surge-5e/README.md

 - Optionally track NPCs Wild Magic Surges
 - `Dice So Nice` integration if the module is enabled
 - Discern between sorcerer spells and other spells when multiclassing
+- Auto surge when Tides of Chaos is used

 ## Hooks